-Based on data from 20,000 dates, professional matchmaker reveals how to create the perfect first date
+Based on data from 20,000 dates, professional matchmaker reveals how to have a great first date.

 Let’s talk about the first date.

 You just planned your very first rendezvous with someone new.
 You don’t know too many details — first name, job, hobbies, maybe a few photos — but you have a feeling it’s gonna be good.
 Then you notice a “fluttery” feeling in your stomach and catch yourself repeating scenarios in your head.
 Yup, those are called nerves.
 Most people experience a type of low-grade anxiety before dates.
 You know the type just lurking beneath the surface—it’s not sharp enough to poke through but it’s not so subtle you can ignore it.
 Yeah, that kind.

 I feel like the reason we experience nerves before our dates is that we fear the unknown.
 When we can’t predict an outcome with certainty, it becomes a risk.
 For example, when we can’t predict with certainty that our date will like us, it becomes a risk to our ego.
 But fears are not based on reality.
 Fear of the unknown is based on a pile of self-limiting beliefs based on what we think may happen.
 These self-limiting beliefs leak out in different ways; we fear our dates won't find us interesting, attractive, funny, or whatever insecurity we may have.
 As Ambiance Matchmaking’s Founder, Leslie Wardman always says, “Insecurity is the root of all evil when it comes to relationships, and especially dating.”
 However, we can dissolve our insecurities and fears so that we can stop worrying and start connecting with our dates on a whole new level.

 “I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear.”Nelson Mandela